mathiasjahnke/UIC/README.md

-# UIC

-## some ideas
+## user interface components

-some ideas of user interface components for processing
+some ideas of user interface components for processing (processing.org). this is work in Progress, not stable, not well documented and no good design.